If The Queen Invites You To Dinner… Inside The Private World of the Royals

 Last year, Will and Kate extended this informality to Christmas.
 Christmas at Sandringham is heavily focused around God and duty, but last year Kate successfully lobbied for her family to have Christmas lunch at her own home.

 With a new baby to consider, the Cambridges are believed to have the Queen’s blessing to host their own more informal Christmas lunch for Kate’s family again this year.

-First names are used in both directions of interaction between the family and staff.
-And their kitchen and utility rooms are integrated into the house, as in regular middle class life, rather than being hived off into distant staff quarters as in regular royal life.
+First names are used in exchanges between the family and staff, and the kitchen and utility rooms are integrated within the house—rather than being hived off into distant staff quarters as in formal royal life.